wkusnierczyk/playlists/playlists/the-rainbow.md

 The opening track of Hot Dreams, and an immediate statement of intent.
 The lyrics conjure faded Hollywood glamour: "Deco tower, rainbow fountain showers / Crystal columns, silver tabloid entry / The celebrity cemetery / A faded trail of a golden age / That flickered out into celluloid ashes / Phantasms fantastic."
 Then the refrain: "Outran the avalanche / To the cameras rolling / We beat the drum slowly."
 The title phrase comes from a traditional funerary custom — a slow drumbeat accompanying a coffin — and the song applies it to the death of a culture, celebrity itself becoming a graveyard.
 Drowned in Sound called it a "perfect example" of the band's tension between gentleness and menace: the drums "make the least boisterous entrance possible and the song ends up stumbling upon its tempos.
 Everything turns menacing and very Ennio Morricone."

-Taylor Kirk left Ontario for Los Angeles to write Hot Dreams, inspired by Laurel Canyon — a place known for Zappa, Joni Mitchell, and Jim Morrison.
-The album was shortlisted for the 2014 Polaris Music Prize.
-Timber Timbre's name refers to early recordings made in a timber-framed cabin in the wooded outskirts of Bobcaygeon, Ontario.
-Their sound has been described as "beautifully restrained blues from an alternate universe."
-Billboard described the album as sounding like "psychedelic cowboy Lee Hazlewood with fever nightmares, an unopened bottle of absinthe on the nightstand."
-At a SXSW show, Kirk asked the venue to kill the overhead lights: "They're fucking awful."
-The stage went black, and the band eased on.

 ### Better Days
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Beat the Drum Slowly](#beat-the-drum-slowly) · [Blue →](#blue)</sub>

 **Artist:** [Graham Nash](#graham-nash) · **Album:** [Songs For Beginners](#songs-for-beginners)

 "When your love has moved away / You must face yourself and say / I remember better days / Don't you cry 'cause she is gone / She is only moving on / Chasing mirrors through a haze."
 Nash explained: "Stephen and I met Rita Coolidge on the very same night, when we recorded 'Love the One You're With.'
 I fell for Rita, and so did Stephen.
 I've always been a shy person, so I didn't make the move that I wanted to.
 But Stephen did."
 The line "Though you say you're where you want to be, you're not where you belong" was directed at Stills, about Rita.
 So it's a song simultaneously about lost love and about telling your friend — gently — that the woman he's with should be with you.
 That duality gives "Better Days" its distinctive ache.

-From Nash's 1971 solo debut, released in the wake of CSNY's Déjà Vu.
-The album directly followed his breakup with Joni Mitchell.
-The guest list is extraordinary: David Crosby, Jerry Garcia, Phil Lesh, Dave Mason, David Lindley, Rita Coolidge, and Neil Young — who appeared under his pseudonym "Joe Yankee," playing piano on "Better Days."
-Nash — born in Blackpool, raised in Salford — was a founding member of The Hollies before emigrating to California.
-His gift was always for melody and directness: where Crosby was harmonically adventurous and Young was raw, Nash wrote songs that felt like letters to friends.

 ### Blue
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Better Days](#better-days) · [Bo's Veranda →](#bos-veranda)</sub>